yule-li/tensorflow-practice/introduction/document.md

 ## How to ask for help and solve your problem.

-I view the TensorFlow as program language, so the most powerful skill is to find the operation which can implement your computation and to use it correctly after mastering the basic concepts.
+I view the TensorFlow as a program language, so the most powerful skill is that you can  find the operation which can implement your computation and use it correctly after mastering the basic concepts.

 1. [Tensorflow API](https://tensorflow.google.cn/api_docs/python/)